GideonBature/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 *   Directory: `0x01-python-if_else_loops_functions`
 *   File: `2-print_alphabet.py`

-Done?!
-Help

-×

-#### Learners who are done with "2.
-I sometimes suffer from insomnia.
-And when I can't fall asleep, I play what I call the alphabet game"

-Check your code

-×

-#### Correction of "2.
-I sometimes suffer from insomnia.
-And when I can't fall asleep, I play what I call the alphabet game"

-Start a new test Close

-Requirement success

-Requirement fail

-Code success

-Code fail

-Efficiency success

-Efficiency fail

-Text answer success

-Text answer fail

-Skipped - Previous check failed

-Get a sandbox

 ### 3\.
 When I was having that alphabet soup, I never thought that it would pay off